foundriesio/docs/source/reference-manual/security/cert-rotation.rst

  * Device generates a new private key and certificate signing request copying the Subject of its current certificate.

- * Device sends CSR to EST server authenticating to it with its current certificate
+ * Device sends Certificate Signing Request(CSR) to EST server authenticating to it with its current certificate

  * EST Server verifies request, creates a new certificate, and returns it to the device